A Framework for Conditional Statement Technical Debt Identification and Description: Conclusions and Future Work

-In this paper, we propose a comprehensive framework for Self-Admitted Technical Debt handling.
-This framework takes into account the unavailability code comments.
-If the comment is provided, the framework takes advantage of it and determines if it self-admits technical debt.
-If the comment is not provided, the framework analyses the source code to detect potential technical debt and generates the appropriate \ac{satd} comment.
+In this paper, we have presented our framework, SATDID, for Self-Admitted Technical Debt recommendation and comment generation.
+To the best of our knowledge, we are the \emph{first} to propose such a comprehensive solution.
+SATDID analyses source code to determine if it contains technical debt that should be self-admitted.
+Our approach does not assume the existence of SATD comments as in existing work.
+In addition, if TD is found in a code fragment, the SATDID will generate an appropriate \ac{satd} comment which describes the TD and can be attached with the code fragment.
+For replicabilitiy purposes and further research in this area, we have made our code, dataset, and result reports publicly available.

-We evaluate the framework's performance on a dataset of code-comment pairs from 4,995 active software development repositories as well as publicly available dataset \cite{huang2018identifying}.
-Framework Evaluation includes evaluating its three intelligent features, namely \ac{satd} Source Code Identification, \ac{satd} Comment Identification, and \ac{satd} Comment Generation.
-For the Identification tasks, The results demonstrate the applicability and advantage of our approach over multiple benchmarks from the state-of-the-art.
-For the Generation task, we present the novelty of our approach.
-The results demonstrate the acceptability and understandability of the generated \ac{satd} comments.
+We have evaluated SATDID's performance on a dataset of code-comment pairs from 4,995 active software development repositories.
+Our approach provides at least 21.35\%, 59.36\%, 31.78\%, and 583.33\% improvements over all the replicated/tested benchmarks in terms of \emph{Precision}, \emph{Recall}, \emph{F-1}, and \emph{Bleu-4} scores, respectively.
+In addition, our approach scores total means of 3.128, and 3.172 in terms of \emph{Acceptability} and \emph{Understandability} of the generated comments, respectively.
+The results demonstrate the effectiveness of our approach.

-The future work of our work can be directed towards investigating larger and more diverse datasets.
-This includes studying other programming languages and company (private) projects when accessible.
-Moreover, we plan to develop an automated tool for \ac{satd} identification and comment generation.
-Furthermore, we plan to benchmark/adopt other deep learning techniques as well as fine-tune our deep learning approach in order to further validate its usage over traditional machine learning approaches.
-Finally, we plan to investigate machine/deep Learning approaches beyond \ac{satd} toleration into \ac{satd} repayment (i.e. removal).
+Future work involves investigating larger and more diverse datasets.
+This includes studying other programming languages, types of code fragments other than conditional statements (e.g. method calls), as well as commercial and closed-source software projects when accessible.
+In addition, we plan to develop an automated, open-source plugin for \ac{satd} Identification and Comment Generation for Integrated Development Environments (IDEs).
+Furthermore, we plan to adopt other deep learning techniques in order to further validate its usage over traditional machine learning.
+Future work will also involve inviting external entities to extensively exam the human evaluation of the SATD comments generated by our model.
+Finally, we plan to extend this work and study \ac{satd} repayment (i.e. removal).